Skip to content

 cmf-server is a key interface for the user to explore and track their ML training runs.
 It allows users to store the metadata file on the cmf-server.
 The user can retrieve the saved metadata file and can view the content of the saved metadata file using the UI provided by the cmf-server.

-Follow here for details on how to setup a cmf-server.
+Follow the instructions on the Installation & Setup page for details on how to setup a cmf-server.

 How to effectively use cmf-client?

-Let's assume we are tracking the metadata for a pipeline named Test-env with minio S3 bucket as the artifact repository and a cmf-server.
+Let's assume we are tracking the metadata for a pipeline named Test-env with a MinIO S3 bucket as the artifact repository and a cmf-server.

 Create a folder